agiguild/agiguild/README.md

-# Open Source AI Guild
+# AGI Guild

-Open Source AI Guild (OSAI) is a guild of developers who believe that AI development must be open source.
+AGI Guild is a guild of developers who believe that AI development must be open source.
 Members of the guild will make decisions about funding and research by participating in an open decision process.

 This is a call for those interested in working on and defending open source AI to join the Guild and contribute to this repository.